+Millions of customers rely on cooperative groups to provide their power services, but what is an electric co-op?
 Electric cooperatives are not-for-profit businesses owned and controlled by the people who use their services.
 The two central characteristics of electric cooperatives are: Customers—the member-owners—own the business and participate in its financial success through the decreased cost of services.
 Member-owners have representation on and vote for the board of directors, adhering to the principle of one person, one vote.

 When investor-owned utilities determined that sparsely populated rural communities would not provide investors the returns they could achieve elsewhere, local residents and the federal government worked together to build consumer-owned electric cooperatives that profoundly changed rural communities and agricultural production.
 The story of rural electrification illustrates the transformative potential cooperative enterprise has when coupled with the policy environment that enables co-op development and, ultimately, advances a more inclusive economy.

 - They support over 40 million people and serve more than 90% of counties classified as “persistently impoverished.”

 - Electric co-ops provide power to over half the United States land mass.

 - There are currently more than 800 distribution cooperatives that have built power delivery infrastructure to serve individual customers.

 - Over 60 generation and transmission co-ops provide wholesale power to their distribution co-op partners.

 - Electric co-ops are leading the way in cutting their carbon footprints — from 2005 to 2021, these companies reduced carbon dioxide emissions by 17%, sulfur dioxide by 82% and nitrogen oxide by 68%.